Mael-Archenault/Dungeon-Crawler/README.md

     code are a bit different with what was on the Github of Mr. Tauvel.

 ADDED FEATURES :
-- by pressing two directions keys, the player is able to move diagonally, without even getting a speed boost (general speed is conserved but diagonally).
+- by pressing two directions keys, the player is able to move diagonally

 - debugging tool : pressing H will show the hitbox of every SolidSprite.
 Press again to make them disappear